kalendr-rameen/gold_recovery_from_gold-bearing_ore/README.md

 The model must predict the recovery rate of gold from gold-bearing ore.
 We have data with mining and refining parameters at our disposal.
 The model will help to optimize production so that you don't run a plant with unprofitable characteristics.

-Let us describe each stage:
+Let us describe each stage:<br>
 **1. Flotation . **
 A mixture of gold-bearing ore is fed into the flotation unit.
 After enrichment we get rough concentrate and "tailings", i.e. product residues with low concentration of valuable metals.
-The stability of this process is affected by the unstable and non-optimal physical and chemical state of the flotation pulp (mixture of solid particles and liquid).
+The stability of this process is affected by the unstable and non-optimal physical and chemical state of the flotation pulp (mixture of solid particles and liquid).<br>
-**2. purification**
+**2. purification**<br>
 The crude concentrate undergoes two purifications.
-The output is the final concentrate and new tailings.
+The output is the final concentrate and new tailings.<br>

 ```